aalto-mobile-robotics-group/ETMoD/README.md

 The testing data is from the [ATC shopping center tracking dataset](https://dil.atr.jp/crest2010_HRI/ATC_dataset/).

-The original dataset is preprocessed and only one out of every five rows was retained for experiments.
+The original dataset is preprocessed and only one out of every five rows is retained for experiments.

 ## Acknowlegement
 Part of our code is reimplemented from [CLiFF-Map](https://github.com/tkucner/CLiFF-map-matlab).
 We thank the authors for releasing their codes.